Fire and rescue services

 More information:

-All travellers over one year arriving or transiting countries with a risk of yellow fever need a valid yellow fever vaccination certificate to enter Belize.
+All travellers over the age of 1 arriving or transiting countries with a risk of yellow fever need a valid yellow fever vaccination certificate to enter Belize.
 Some airlines may want to see one when you leave.

 Find out about returning to Australia after exposure to yellow fever.